leoshtika/logger/README.md

 A simple PHP Logger class
 --------
+When using this library for the first time, it will create a "logfiles" folder in the root of your project, where all your log files will be placed, in different files for each month.

 ## Requirements
 - PHP 5.3 or higher

 ## Installation
+You can use one of these 3 installation methods

-### Using Composer
+#### 1) Using Composer
-- From the command line
+- Using Composer from the command line
 ```
 composer require leoshtika/logger:1.0.*
 ```

-- From composer.json file
+- Or using Composer with composer.json file
 ```
 {
     "require": {